"When the student is ready, the teacher appears."

 - Keep evaluating the teaching and the teacher.

-- Trust your deepest knowing while following.
+- Trust our deepest knowing while following.

 Healthy obedience includes ongoing discernment.